 Habakkuk knew God was on His throne.
 All of God’s power, prestige, and authority were ingrained in his mind.
 Habakkuk approaches God as a humble petitioner before a king, not as an equal, or worse as an adversary or challenger.

-Application: In the world today many church focus completely on God’s mercy and grace while ignoring God’s justice.
-A well balanced view of God needs to recognize both sides.
+Application: In the world today many churches focus completely on God’s mercy and grace while ignoring God’s justice.
+A well-balanced view of God needs to recognize both sides.

 II.
 Habakkuk Praises God’s Power (4-7)

-How will it effect your attitude and outlook if you regularly see God’s power and praise Him for it?
+- How will it affect your attitude and outlook if you regularly see God’s power and praise Him for it?

 Hebrews 13:15 – Through him then let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge his name.